Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix.md

     * The message need to be understood not for the amount of words or the quality of the language but for the context.
 Putting the proof before the conclusion is the TED way or inductive reasoning.
 * **Correctness**
     * Be sure of everything that you are saying to avoid conflicts or misunderstanding.

+I> "Inductive reasoning is distinct from deductive reasoning.
+While the conclusion of a deductive argument is certain, the truth of the conclusion of an inductive argument may be probable, based upon the evidence given."
+[Wikipedia](https://en.wikipedia.org/wiki/Inductive_reasoning)

 When you have no idea where to start with a communication the simple way is writing a list with every point, prioritize and only then writing your message.
 Because you are part of an open project, you need to do open questions to the people too.
 These open questions are not for better clarification but let the others explain what they mean, because a lot of things are not specifically communicated with words for example.